-Dry gangrene usually affects the hands and the feet; the tissue becomes bluish then black in color and falls away.
-Wet gangrene involves an infection and includes the formation of pus.
-Some types of gangrene can cause gasses to develop and that may travel inside the body, and which carry toxins and poisons with them.
-They can be fatal if not treated quickly.
+Dry gangrene usually affects the hands and the feet; the tissue becomes bluish, then black, and falls away.
+Wet gangrene involves an infection, and includes the formation of pus.
+Some types of gangrene can cause gasses to develop and then travel inside the body, and which carry toxins and poisons with them.
+These gasses can be fatal if not treated quickly.

 Look, I warned you it was going to be unpleasant.
 As nasty as the condition sounds, according to Jehovah’s Witnesses, now that I’ve left the religion and dare to speak out against it, I am “gangrenous.”
 Toxic, gassy, and fatal is basically how they see me.
 Nice, huh?
 Consider:

 Empty is One Thing, But Toxic and Gassy?

 The April 15, 2013, Watchtower referred to “apostates” and their “gangrenous, empty speeches.”
 Apostates, according to Jehovah’s Witnesses, are those who have left the religion, and it’s a term that is most often used for those who speak out against it; people like me would be considered a full-blown apostate.
 The term is used in a derogatory manner, even though the word itself simply refers to someone who “forsakes his religion, cause, or party.”
 According to that definition, Jesus was an apostate, as were all the Jews who converted to Christianity after his death, and everyone who leaves another religion to become one of Jehovah’s Witnesses.